STEVE HARMON, Mornings

 MATT BOS, Sports Play-by-Play Announcer

 A part-time sports broadcaster with Sioux County Radio since 2009, Matt is the Assistant Director of Athletic Communications at Dordt University.
-He was previously the Sports Information Director at Northwestern College, a role he has served in since 2004, and enjoys covering and rooting for the Red Raiders.
-The GPAC honored Matt as the 2015-16 Conference Sports Information Director-of-the-Year.
-Along with his duties at the college, Matt has had the opportunity to broadcast games at the NAIA Division II Men’s basketball and NAIA Volleyball National Championships.
-He has also been the media coordinator at the NAIA Basketball championship since 2007.
+He was previously the Sports Information Director at Northwestern College since 2004 and was honored as the 2015-16 GPAC SID-of-the-Year.
+Along with his duties at NWC, Matt has broadcast games at the NAIA DII Men’s BB and NAIA Volleyball National Championships and has been media coordinator at the NAIA DII Men's BB championship since 2007.
 Matt is married to his high school sweetheart, Teri, and is the proud dad of two great kids, Jordan and Devin.
 When not working, chances are Matt is watching his kids in one of their several activities.
-He is an avid fan of the Chicago Bears (insert joke here), well actually any Chicago Sports professional franchise, and anyone who beats the Vikings.
-Matt and his family love to travel when/if they have time and loves the beach and mountains!
+He is an avid fan of the Chicago Bears, well actually any Chicago pro team, and anyone who beats the Vikings.